tc39/test262/CONTRIBUTING.md

  - [**es6id**](#es6id) (deprecated)

 #### description
-**description**: [string]
+`description: [string]`

 This is one of two required frontmatter keys.
 The description should be a short, one-line description of the purpose of this testcase.
-We suggested that the description be kept to less than 100 characters, but clarity is preferred over brevity.
+We suggest that the description be kept to less than 100 characters, but clarity is preferred over brevity.

 Eg: Insert &lt;LS&gt; between chunks of one string

 #### esid
-**esid**: [spec-id]
+`esid: [spec-id]`

 This key is required for all new feature tests.
 This key identifies the hash ID from the portion of the ECMAScript draft which is most recent to the date the test was added.
 It represents the anchors on the generated HTML version of the specs.
 E.g.: `esid: sec-typedarray-length`.
 This key might be used to replace a `es6id` or further.

 When writing a new test for a Stage 3+ spec not yet published on the draft, the `pending` value can be used while a hash ID is not available.

 #### info
-**info**: [multiline string]
+`info: [multiline string]`

 This allows a long, free-form comment.
 The comment is almost always a direct quote from ECMAScript.
 It is used to indicate the observable being tested